end2endzone/ShellAnything/UserManual.md

 ## Visibility / Validity ##

 The &lt;visibility&gt; and &lt;validity&gt; elements act as filters for menus.
-They affect a menu's status: visible/invisible and enabled/disabled respectively.
+They affect a menu's visibility and validity status respectively allowing one to set a menu visible or invisible, enabled or disabled.

 The &lt;visibility&gt; and &lt;validity&gt; elements must be added under a &lt;menu&gt; element.

-Each element must be validated against multiple criteria defined by the attributes below.
-If the validation is successful, the menu will be set visible/enabled.
-If the validation fails then the associated menu is set invisible/disabled.
+Each &lt;visibility&gt; and &lt;validity&gt; element must be validated against multiple criteria defined by the attributes below.
+If the validation is successful, the menu will be set visible or enabled.
+If the validation fails then the associated menu is set invisible or disabled.

+If multiple attributes are specified for a single &lt;visibility&gt; or &lt;validity&gt; element, all attributes must be evaluated for the validation to be successful.
+The logical `and` operator is used with each attribute.

+Multiple &lt;visibility&gt; or &lt;validity&gt; elements can be added under a &lt;menu&gt; element.
+The logical `or` operator is used with each element of the same type.
+This allows combining elements to achieve more complex validation.
+See [Combining multiple &lt;visibility&gt; and &lt;validity&gt; elements](#combining-multiple-visibility-and-validity-elements) for details.

 The &lt;visibility&gt; and &lt;validity&gt; elements have the following attributes: